 These animals are not made to be kept in captivity.
 They have specific environmental needs that are almost impossible to satisfy in a terrarium.
 There are plenty of other low-maintenance pet options to consider instead of supporting a challenging industry.

-- Next on your reading list: How Much Does a Hermit Crab Cost?
+- How Much Does a Hermit Crab Cost?